 If however your cat is experiencing other symptoms, such as those listed above, or you suspect he has ingested poison, your cat will need to be seen by a veterinarian.

 - Feed a bland diet to rest the gastrointestinal tract.
 Ensure the cat has an adequate supply of clean, fresh drinking water as diarrhea can lead to fluid loss and dehydration.

 - Boiled or canned (unsweetened) pumpkin can help to bulk up the stools.

-- Mildly dehydrated cats can be given non-flavoured electrolyte replacements such as Pedialyte.
-Signs of dehydration in cats include dry and tacky gums, poor skin elasticity and lethargy.
+- Mildly dehydrated cats can have non-flavoured electrolyte replacements such as Pedialyte.
+Signs of dehydration include dry and tacky gums, sunken eyes, poor skin elasticity and lethargy.